palf/haskell-sdl2-examples/README.md

 * Lesson 02 - "Hello World" text taken from a bitmap (remains for 2 seconds)
 * Lesson 03 - a window with instructions to close it (remains until closed)
 * Lesson 04 - instructions to press arrow keys, followed by content changing on key press
+* Lesson 05 - a stretched image in the window